-The PacBio RS II Instrument
+The PacBio RS II and Sequel Instruments

-The PacBio RS II instrument conducts, monitors, and analyzes single molecule biochemical reactions in real time.
-The instrument uses a high numerical aperture objective lens and four single-photon sensitive cameras to collect the light pulses emitted by fluorescent reagents allowing the observation of biological processes.
-An optimized set of algorithms is used to translate the information that is captured by the optics system.
+The PacBio RS II and Sequel instruments conduct, monitor, and analyze single molecule biochemical reactions in real time.
+The instruments use extremely sensitive imaging systems to collect the light pulses emitted by fluorescent reagents allowing the observation of biological processes.
+Computer algorithms are used to translate the information that is captured by the optics system.
 Using the recorded information, light pulses are converted into either an A, C, G or T base call with associated quality metrics.
 Once sequencing is started, the real-time data is delivered to the system's primary analysis pipeline, which outputs base identity and quality values, or QVs.
 To generate a consensus sequence from the data, an assembly process assembles the different fragments from each ZMW based on common sequences.